The Risks of OAuth Tokens and 3rd Party Apps to SaaS Security

 To reduce risk, security teams need to gain continuous visibility into which third-party apps are connected to their SaaS platforms, understand the level of data access each app has, and continuously monitor and manage their SaaS ecosystem to revoke access for unused apps.

-Contact us to learn more about third-party risk or to request an inventory of third-party applications in your SaaS environment.
+Contact us to learn more about third-party risk or to request an inventory of 3rd party applications in your SaaS environment.

 Learn how the changing nature of business SaaS environments and the resulting challenges in SaaS security.